cpwr-devops/DevOps-Examples-Doc/docs/guidelines/azure_devops/azure_devops_pipeline.md

 ---
-title: An example using Azure DevOps Pipelines
+title: Setting up Azure DevOps Pipelines
-footer: MIT Licensed | Copyright © 2018 - Compuware
+footer: MIT Licensed | Copyright &copy; 2018 - Compuware
 ---
-# An example using Azure DevOps Pipelines
+# Setting up Azure DevOps Pipelines

 As a proof of concept we describe and publish the code to implement a CI/CD process using Azure DevOps pipelines.
-The pipeline will implement the [general process steps](../pipelines/basic_scenario.md#ci-pipeline-job).
+The pipeline will implement the [general process steps](../../pipelines/basic_scenario.md#ci-pipeline-job).
 In contrast to the Jenkins examples, the CI build pipeline will trigger an Azure DevOps release pipeline, which we will also describe here.
 Azure DevOps pipelines use yaml as language to describe pipeline steps.
 Therefore, [Powershell scripts](https://github.com/cpwr-devops/DevOps-Examples/blob/master/src/misc-examples/AzureDevOps/Powershell) will be used to code some of the logic required to implement the process.
 These scripts may also be used as bases to transfer the example to a different CI tool than Azure DevOps or Jenkins.

 ## Getting started with Azure DevOps Pipelines